superfly/docs/blueprints/going-to-production-with-hipaa-apps.html.md

 ---
-title: Going to Production with HIPAA Apps
+title: Going to Production with Healthcare Apps
 layout: docs
 nav: firecracker
+redirect_from: /docs/blueprints/going-to-production-with-hipaa-apps
 ---

-Fly.io was built by security researchers from the ground up to be both productive and secure, making it a viable host for HIPAA-compliant production healthcare applications.
+Fly.io is [SOC 2 certified](https://fly.io/blog/soc2-the-screenshots-will-continue-until-security-improves/) and was built by security researchers from the ground up to be both productive and secure, making it a viable host for HIPAA-compliant production healthcare applications for productive teams that ship often.

-This guide will run a developer or operations engineer through the process of evaluation Fly.io's security for HIPAA apps, launching a pilot application, signing a BAA, and deploying to production.
+This guide will run a developer or operations engineer through the process of evaluation Fly.io's security for HIPAA healthcare apps, launching a pilot application, signing a BAA, and deploying to production.

-## Review security requirements
+## HIPAA and Fly.io Primer

+The Health Insurance Portability and Accountability Act (HIPAA) sets the standard for protecting sensitive patient data.
+Any company that processes protected health information (PHI) must ensure that all the required physical, network, and process security measures are in place and followed.

 Fly.io takes a "principle of least privileged" approach to security.
 Here are the highlights of what healthcare app developers get out of the box on Fly.io:

+### Data Protection and Encryption

+HIPAA requires that PHI is encrypted both in transit and at rest to prevent unauthorized access:

+- **In Transit**: Fly.io uses [WireGuard](https://fly.io/blog/our-user-mode-wireguard-year/) to encrypt data as it moves between networks, ensuring compliance with HIPAA's transmission security requirements.
+- **At Rest**: Fly.io ensures data at rest is secured on [encrypted NVMe user volumes](https://fly.io/docs/reference/volumes/), aligning with the encryption standards required by HIPAA for storage security.

+### Access Control

+Access to PHI must be limited to authorized personnel only, which is managed through:

-- Each application is launched in its own private network and encrypted in transit [using WireGuard](https://fly.io/blog/our-user-mode-wireguard-year/).
+- **Network Isolation**: Each application on Fly.io runs within its own private network by default, reducing the risk of unauthorized access.

+- **Secrets Management**: Fly.io provides a [secrets manager](https://fly.io/docs/reference/secrets/) for storing and handling API credentials and environment variables securely, ensuring that sensitive information is accessible only to authorized applications.

+- **Isolated Application Environments**: Fly.io allows organizations to create separate organizations for different environments, ensuring that production environments are isolated from test and staging environments.

-- Docker workloads are isolated at the kernel hardware level with the [Firecracker VM runtime on Fly's own metal](https://fly.io/blog/fly-machines/) hosted in secure data centers.
+- **Workload Isolation:** [Docker workloads on Fly.io are isolated at the kernel hardware level through the Firecracker VM runtime](https://fly.io/blog/fly-machines/).
+These workloads are hosted in secure data centers on Fly.io's dedicated hardware, ensuring HIPAA compliance by minimizing the risk of unauthorized access and maintaining strict control over PHI data.

-- Data is stored on [encrypted NVMe volumes](https://fly.io/docs/reference/volumes/) for speed and security.
-- [Control the physical region](https://fly.io/docs/reference/regions/) where data is physically stored with a few commands.
-- Fly automatically detects the type of app you're provisioning to expose ports to the public internet, which is written to an auditable configuration file.
-- A [secrets manager](https://fly.io/docs/reference/secrets/) that encrypts API credentials and environment variables.
+### Audit Controls

+HIPAA mandates that covered entities must implement hardware, software, and procedural mechanisms that record and examine activity in systems containing PHI:

+- **Logging and Monitoring**: Fly.io offers features that allow organizations to monitor and log access and usage, helping comply with HIPAA’s information system activity review requirements.

+- **Version-Controlled Configuration**: Fly.io utilizes a Dockerfile and fly.toml configuration file for managing application deployments.
+These files can be checked into version control systems, allowing for comprehensive audit trails of infrastructure changes.
+This capability supports HIPAA's mandates for traceability and accountability in the modification and management of systems handling PHI.

+### Data Integrity

+To comply with HIPAA, entities must ensure that PHI is not altered or destroyed in an unauthorized manner:

+- **Data Storage and Backup**: Fly.io’s infrastructure provides robust data integrity controls, including regular snapshots of encrypted volumes to prevent data loss.

+- **Reproducible Builds**: Fly.io's use of Docker ensures that application builds are reproducible and can be locked down to a mostly read-only state.
+This contributes to data integrity by reducing the likelihood of unauthorized modifications to application environments, meeting HIPAA's requirements for protecting PHI from unauthorized alteration or destruction.

+### Physical Security

+Physical access to data centers where PHI is stored must be controlled:

+- **Data Centers**: Fly.io hosts services in secure data centers with restricted access, surveillance, and environmental controls, ensuring the physical security of the hardware that stores and processes PHI.

+- **Regional Data Control**: Fly.io allows users to control the [physical region](https://fly.io/docs/reference/regions/) where data is stored and processed using simple commands, facilitating compliance with data residency requirements of HIPAA by ensuring PHI is stored within designated secure regions, such as the United States.

 There's more detail at [https://fly.io/docs/about/healthcare](https://fly.io/docs/about/healthcare/) and [https://fly.io/security](https://fly.io/security).
 If you have additional questions about Fly.io's security infrastructure & practices, please [reach out](mailto:sales@fly.io).